To understand the biology and aggressive behaviour of neuroblastoma and gliomas

 A cancer survivor himself, Orazio understands how important it is that research leads to improved treatments.
 He feels an obligation as a scientist to help people with cancer, made all the more acute since becoming a father.
 ‘When you become a parent, you realise how important your children are.
 When I think of families with children with cancer and what they are going through, it’s even more important to find a way to help.’

-His accomplishments were recognised in 2019 by being appointed Team Leader here at the Institute after a highly competitive international selection process.
+Orazio's accomplishments were recognised in 2019 by being appointed Team Leader here at the Institute after a highly competitive international selection process.
+His group is titled Metal-Targeted Therapy & Immunology.

 Orazio is a researcher in the Australian Centre for Nanomedicine and conjoint lecturer in the Faculty of Medicine at UNSW Australia.